 What are the Eligibility Requirements?

-VIP is open to military personnel preparing to leave the service and currently stationed at a participating base.
-Participants must be at least 18 years of age, have a high school diploma or equivalent and be physically capable of performing work.
+VIP is open to transitioning active duty military personnel.
+Participants must be at least 18 years of age, have a high school diploma or equivalent and be physically capable of performing strenuous work.

 What is a union?
-Are you a union-only program?
+And is this a union affiliated program?

 A union is an organization of workers joined together in a common goal; to mutually aid and protect, to engage in concerted activity and collected bargaining, and to elevate their conditions of life and labor.
 It is an organization by which ordinary people do extraordinary things.
-And yes, the UA VIP Program is union only.
+And yes, the UA VIP Program prepares students for a career with the United Association as a union apprentice.

 What are the benefits of joining a union?